From Chatbots to Digital Workers

 From hand-rolled loops over stateless prompts to managed, stateful agents that finish.

-Six tools on the table
+Eight tools on the table

 Agent